 - Late harvest crop benefit

 "I have received nothing but positive feedback and gratitude from our clients over the way the claims have been handled and the speed with which they have been settled."

 Kym Bache - MGA Insurance Brokers

 "Always so helpful whenever I need something queried or sorted.
 Very happy with the service, especially as this is our first year using Primacy."

 Veronica Taylor - Mattiske & Henderson Insurance Services

 "Always very helpful and patient.
 The staff are just wonderful."

 - What information do I need to provide when making a claim?

-You need to provide the time when the loss occurred, the cause of the loss, a description of the crops damaged, an estimate of the nature and extent of the physical damage and details of any other insurance under which your client is entitled to claim for the same loss.
+You need to provide details such as the time when the loss occurred, the cause of the loss, a description of the crops damaged, an estimate of the nature and extent of the physical damage and details of any other insurance policy under which your client is entitled to claim for the same loss.